Skip the Rodent Poison

 Additionally, rats can often return to bait boxes and eat poison for several days before they die—creating an even more dangerous dose of poison for the hawk or owl.

-These risks are especially prevalent during nesting season, which begins in January for great horned owls and April for red-tailed hawks.
-Once their chicks hatch, parents work around the clock to bring in food and often travel farther when more is needed—increasing their chances of encountering rodenticide.
+These risks are especially prevalent during nesting season, which begins in January for Great-Horned Owls and April for Red-Tailed Hawks.
+Once their chicks hatch, parents work around the clock to bring in food and often travel farther when more is needed—increasing their chances of ingesting rodenticide.

 Being apex predators, birds of prey are vital to their ecosystems, and play a large role in controlling rodents on their own.
 Without them, humans would be faced with many more unwanted pests.